camac/dora/Readme.md

 Then issued the command ./Install.pl

-*IMPORTANT* For the DXL Metadata filters to work using sourcetree, you must add the ~/bin directory to the Windows PATH environment variable
+*IMPORTANT* For the DXL Metadata filters to work using sourcetree, you must add the Dora Executables directory to the Windows PATH environment variable, otherwise SourceTree will not be able to run xsltproc and will fail.

 ### Mac

 Open a terminal, navigate to the directory that you unzipped the Dora release to, and run ./Install.pl